void

 taborska.jpg

-Táborská ulice is mentioned in Švejk's story about a certain Mestek, the man who "discovered" a mermaid who he exhibited her in Havlíčkova třída.
-The prostitute who was on display was later seen plying Táborská ulice at night.
+Táborská ulice is mentioned in Švejk's story about a certain Mestek, the man who "discovered" a mermaid whom he exhibited in Havlíčkova třída.
+The prostitute who was on display was later seen soliciting in Táborská ulice at night.

 Background

-Táborská ulice is the former name of Legerova ulice, a long street in Nové město which stretches along the border of Vinohrady.
+Táborská ulice is the former name of Legerova ulice, a long street in Nové město which runs along the border of Vinohrady.

 Quote(s) from the novel